Generative stochastic modeling of strongly nonlinear flows with non-Gaussian statistics: Results

 We compare our model to a data-driven approximation of the Koopman operator for the Lorenz system.
 The Koopman operator is usually approximated via Extended Dynamic Mode Decomposition (EDMD) algorithm \cite{williams2015data,klus2015numerical,korda2017convergence}, however, the choice of observable dictionary in EDMD, which plays a critical role in the approximation, is not generally well-resolved.
 The most popular choice is to include delay-embeddings of the measurements \cite{arbabi2017ergodic}, but it is known that for measure-preserving chaotic systems the finite-dimensional approximations possess only eigenvalues with negative real part which lead to trivial statistics \cite{korda2018data}.
 Here, we use the phase model approximation of the observable evolution in the form of

-where $\omega_j$'s are randomly chosen frequencies from the support of the Koopman spectral measure for $y$, $\alpha_j$'s are determined from spectral projections of $y$, and $\zeta_j$'s are initial phases randomly drawn from $\U[0,2\pi)$ (see \cref{sec_rpm} for more detail).
+where $\omega_j$'s are randomly chosen frequencies from the support of the Koopman spectral measure for $y$, $\alpha_j$'s are determined from spectral projections of $y$, and $\zeta_j$'s are initial phases randomly drawn from $\U[0,2\pi)$ (see Appendix \ref{sec_rpm} for more detail).
 It is shown in \cite{korda2018data} that, as $n\rar\infty$, such an approximation converges to the true evolution of $y$ over \emph{finite time intervals}.
 A realization of this quasi-periodic phase model for the Lorenz state for $n=200$ is shown in \cref{fig_lorenz}.
 This model, by construction, accurately reproduces the spectrum of the data but fails to capture the skewness in the PDF.
 In fact, the phase model, which is commonly used for ocean wave modeling, is shown to converge to Gaussian statistics as $n\rar \infty$ \cite{kinsman1984wind}.
 This example highlights the fact that the current data-driven approximations of the Koopman operator in the form of finite-dimensional linear systems cannot reproduce complicated statistics observed in measure-preserving chaotic systems.
+We note that there have been a few recent works that aim to find nonlinear or stochastic representation of Koopman operator that do not have limitations of the quasi-periodic models \cite{brunton2016chaos,mezic2020spectrum} but the application of those approaches to strongly nonlinear flows remains to be explored.